Insurers Are Battling With Customer Experience – Here's Why

 Companies that are not investing in CX are going to fall further behind.

-How Customer Communication Management in insurance can help bridge the customer relationship gap
+How Customer Communications Management in insurance can help bridge the customer relationship gap

 Traditional insurance companies are under pressure to bridge the customer experience gap.

-Customer Communications that are timely, personalized and relevant, are a key component of bridging the gap.
-Successful relationships require a strategic approach that is supported by a customer communication management platform and the expertise to guide an optimal implementation and execute the right strategy.
+Customer communications that are timely, personalized and relevant, are a key component of bridging the gap.
+Successful relationships require a strategic approach that is supported by a customer communications management platform and the expertise to guide an optimal implementation and execute the right strategy.

-Customer communication management in insurance plays a vital role in enhancing customer experience.
-One way to begin is to define a customer communication management strategy that includes both the customer and the broker/agent that holds the relationship.
-This strategy should focus on removing any friction in the communication experience and on adding value to both broker and policyholder.
+Customer communications management in insurance plays a vital role in enhancing customer experience.
+One way to begin is to define a customer communications management strategy that includes both the customer and the broker/agent that holds the relationship.
+This strategy should focus on removing any friction in the communications experience and on adding value to both broker and policyholder.

-Building relationships requires customer communication management technology and expertise.
+Building relationships requires customer communications management technology and expertise.

-Doxim's strategic consulting and advisory services are available to review customer journeys, map communication touchpoints across print and digital, and identify gaps that detract from the customer experience.
+Doxim's strategic consulting and advisory services are available to review customer journeys, map communications touchpoints across print and digital, and identify gaps that detract from the customer experience.

-Doxim’s CCM platform supports customer communication goals within a secure and compliant CCM framework.
+Doxim’s CCM platform supports customer communications goals within a secure and compliant CCM framework.
 With Doxim’s CCM platform and expertise, insurers can: